GaaraZhu/aws-one-punch/README.md

 2021/11/10 22:04:14 Warning: no AWS SSO token found, please finish the SSO authentication in the user portal first: https://gzhu.awsapps.com/start/#/.
 If you have already done this, please wait for aws-one-punch to execute the command.
 ```

-2. If above error message is still showing after the SSO authentication, please don't panic as aws-one-punch will retry the operation until the token is available in the Cookie due to the fact that there is a delay up to 30 seconds caused by Chrome's persistence implementation with [SQLitePersistentCookieStore](https://www.chromium.org/developers/design-documents/network-stack/cookiemonster/).
+2. If above error message is still showing up after the SSO authentication, please don't panic as aws-one-punch will retry the operation until the token is available in the Cookie due to the fact that there is a delay up to 30 seconds caused by Chrome's persistence implementation with [SQLitePersistentCookieStore](https://www.chromium.org/developers/design-documents/network-stack/cookiemonster/).

 ## Simplification ##
 For furthur simplification, we can create an [alias](https://wpbeaches.com/make-an-alias-in-bash-or-zsh-shell-in-macos-with-terminal/) for above access command, or have it managed through [pet](https://github.com/knqyf263/pet).